U.S. flag

 Introduction

 Depression can also make family and friends feel worried, anxious and helpless.
 Often they want to help but don't know how.
-It's not always easy for them to tell whether it's a passing phase or a serious illness.
+It is not always easy for them to tell whether it's a passing phase or a serious illness.

 Symptoms

-• Others don't feel sad, but instead have a deep emptiness inside, feel exhausted and emotionally numb, and lack the motivation to do anything.
+• They have a deep emptiness inside, feel exhausted and emotionally numb, and lack the motivation to do anything.

-• And others mainly suffer from agonizing worries, fears and anxiety.
+• And others feel unsettled and suffer from agonizing worries, fears and anxiety.

-Many have trouble sleeping.
-Particularly in older people, depression can lead to physical symptoms such as weight loss or inexplicable pain.
+Depression often causes sleep problems and makes it hard to concentrate.
+Particularly in older people, depression can also lead to physical symptoms such as weight loss or inexplicable pain.

 Depression not only causes listlessness, it can also make people more excitable.
 For instance, in bipolar depression (manic depressive disorder), people have depressive phases followed by euphoric phases where they lose touch with reality.